 Location No. of Reactors Total Capacity (MW) Year of Commercial Operation

 In Operation (3 sites)

 Daya Bay 2 1968 1994

 Lingao I 2 1980 2002 and 2003

 Lingao II 2 2160 2010 and 2011

-Unde r Construction (3 sites)
+t Unde r Construction (3 sites)

-Yangjiang I & II 6 6480 (Expected) In phases, from 2013 to 2017
+Vangijang I 9 II 6 6480 (Expected) In phases, from

+Yangjiang I & II 0 0480 2013 to 2017

 Taishan I 2 3500 (Expected) 2013, 2014

 - 3.43 In supporting Guangdong to invest and develop on nuclear energy and renewable energies, NDRC also approved Guangdong to have pilot schemes on electricity market reform.
 Guangdong now has discretion on power rationing and direct power purchase, where large customers can negotiate their tariffs and make their direct purchases from an assigned power plant through the Southern Grid. - 3.44 The implementation of energy conservation policy and the replacement of the polluted and less efficient power generation units with cleaner and more efficient power generation units are in place.
-Power companies with inefficient units at Guangdong are allowed to trade their generation rights with other more efficient power generation units.
-These schemes are expected to enhance competition, more efficient production and less emission production in the electricity market.
+Power companies with inefficient units at Guangdong are allowed to trade their generation rights with other more efficient power generation